Two issues deter passengers from using buses more than anything else.

 |

-| Electronic on-train information systems are fairly common on many (newer or refurbished) trains.
-This variant shows a scrolling message informing passengers of the places served by the train and the name of the next station. | On-bus passenger information display.
-See text below for further information. |
+Electronic on-train information systems are fairly common on many (newer or refurbished) trains.
+This variant shows a scrolling message informing passengers of the places served by the train and the name of the next station. | ![]() |

 The image above right demonstrates an on-bus passenger information display system as seen on a bus in Stuttgart, Germany.
 The top line advises passengers of the ultimate destination of the bus.
 The next line details the next bus stop (in this situation "Schlossplatz") and the wider area on the right is for three rows of arrows which illuminate as required and point to (not-illuminated) symbols giving extra information as appropriate.
 On this bus they are the "S" symbol for "S-Bahn", the "U" symbol for "U-Bahn", plus the word "BUS", these being to advise passengers when the next bus stop is an interchange point with the local suburban or underground railway systems (or, if both arrows illuminate, then both rail systems) and / or other local bus routes.
-The SMALLer text on the lowest line details the names of the two bus stops after the next bus stop.
-Travelling by bus with bicycles.Cyclists often complain that they would like to be able to take their bicycles with them when they travel by bus so that having arrived at their destination station they can complete their journey on two wheels.
-However very few bus operators permit the carrying of large bicycles, although often they will allow the SMALL fold-a-way bicycles to be carried as hand luggage.
-As many of the issues related to carrying bicycles on public transport are common to all the transport modes this topic is more fully covered on a small popup page which can be reached by clicking here. |
+The smaller text on the lowest line details the names of several bus stops after the next bus stop.
+Travelling By Bus With BicyclesCyclists often complain that they would like to be able to take their bicycles with them when they travel by bus so that having arrived at the nearest bus stop to their destination they can complete their journey on two wheels.
+As many of the issues related to carrying bicycles on public transport are common to all the transport modes this topic is more fully covered on a page which can be reached by clicking here Whilst passengers who are also cyclists are often allowed to carry (large) bicycles on trains, and sometimes on trams too, with buses it is more usual (if at all) to carry them on a special rack fitted to the front (or back) of the vehicle.
+British safety officials are reputed to be less than enthusiastic about permitting similar bike racks here, citing safety risks and the possibility of pedestrians becoming spiked by the bikes and / or bike rack.
+The situation is different with small fold-a-way bicycles as usually these can be carried inside the bus as hand luggage. |

 ||